mdickinson/bigfloat/README.rst

 correctly-rounded floating-point arithmetic.
 It's implemented as a wrapper around the `MPFR library <mpfr library_>`_.

-For installation instructions, please see the separate INSTALL file.
+For installation instructions, please see the separate ``INSTALL.rst`` file.

 Feedback is welcome!
 Please use the `GitHub issue tracker <tracker_>`_ to report issues.
 Alternatively, you can contact Mark Dickinson directly at